kyleu/projectforge/module/proxy/doc/module/proxy.md

 # Proxy

 This is a module for [Project Forge](https://projectforge.dev).
-It provides an HTTP proxy while still enforcing this app's security.
+It provides an HTTP proxy while still enforcing your app's security.

 https://github.com/kyleu/projectforge/tree/master/module/proxy